a

 Hey there!
 Every week wild new online social platforms, apps and sites are being rolled out…

-These can be a great place to meet new people – but they can also attract some shady folk 😏.
-There’s no handbook for figuring out what’s safe and what’s not, so here’s some info, tricks and tips on how to keep safe – but still have a good time…
+These can be a great place to meet new people – but can also attract some dodgy folk 😏.
+There’s no handbook for figuring out what’s safe and what’s not, so here’s some info on how to keep safe – but still have a good time…

 TIPS & TOOLSseeing-porn-glasses